 Slew of protests against Citizenship Bill in Delhi

-The national capital witnessed protest demonstrations by political parties, students' bodies and civil society groups over the contentious Citizenship (Amendment) Bill on Tuesday.
+The national capital is slated to witness protest demonstrations by political parties, students' bodies and civil society groups over the contentious Citizenship (Amendment) Bill on Tuesday.
 The Northeast Students' Union is staging a protest against the bill at Jantar Mantar.
-People from various walks of life and across organisations have joined the stir.
+People from various walks of life and across organizations have joined the stir.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)